kacpersienkiewicz/Olist-Channel-Analysis/README.md

 * [Olist Brazilian E-Commerce Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)
 * [Olist Marketing Funnel](https://www.kaggle.com/datasets/olistbr/marketing-funnel-olist)

-I ended up downloaded all of the csv files from both links, however I only used  both of the marketing funnel files (olist_marketing_qualified_leads_dataset.csv and olist_closed_deals_dataset.csv), olist_order_items_dataset.csv, and olist_order_payments_dataset.csv.
+I downloaded all CSV files from both links but only used the two marketing funnel files (olist_marketing_qualified_leads_dataset.csv and olist_closed_deals_dataset.csv), olist_order_items_dataset.csv, and olist_order_payments_dataset.csv.
 This was because the two order files were used to do a rudimentary revenue analysis, and the order_items file allowed for an easy join from the marketing funnel files to the order payments file.

+The marketing funnel data tracks leads from initial contact (Marketing Qualified Leads) through to closed deals which allows conversion rates to be calculated at the lead level.

 There are limits to this dataset, as the connection between the marketing funnel files and the order records is weak, and leads to the revenue analysis not being as impactful as it could be.
 It still provides an interesting data point, but this could definitely be improved so this type of analysis could be better leveraged to judge different marketing channels.

 ## Key Questions
 1. Do paid search and social differ significantly in lead conversion rate?
-2. How does days to close depend on the marketing channel?
+2. Do paid search and social leads differ in time to close?
 3. Is there a difference in revenue for both channels?

 ## Methodology